okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 #### Update an app instance in your org

-If you need to edit the app instance from the OIN Wizard:
+To edit the app instance from the OIN Wizard, follow these steps:

 1. Go to **Test your integration experience** > **Application instances for testing**.
 1. Click **Clear filters** to see all instances in your org if you don't see the instance that you want to edit.